 c.
-U.S. Government Securities and Investments Denominated in Foreign Currencies

-U.S. government securities and investments denominated in foreign currencies comprising the SOMA are recorded at cost, on a settlement-date basis, and adjusted for amortization of premiums or accretion of discounts on a straight-line basis.
-Interest income is accrued on a straight-line basis.
+U.S. Government Securities and Investments Denominated in Foreign Currencies denominated in foreign currencies comprising the SOMA is accrued on a straight-line basis.
 Gains and losses resulting from sales of securities are determined by specific issues based on average cost.
 Foreign-currency-denominated assets are revalued daily at current foreign currency market exchange rates in order to report these assets in U.S. dollars.
-Realized and unrealized gains and losses on investments denominated in foreign currencies are reported as "Foreign currency gains (losses), net" in the Statements of Income.
+Realized and unrealized gains and losses on investments denominated in foreign currencies are reported as "Foreign currency gains (losses), net" in the Statements of Income and Comprehensive Income.